peisong0109/Running-a-Hadoop-MapReduce-wordcount-application-in-Docker/README.md

 # Running a MapReduce wordcount application in Docker

 ### Background
-One simple application is to count the occurrences of certain keywords related to SDGs such as “green,” “health,” “education,” “equality,” etc. With a traditional approach, which does not involve the concept of distributed processing, the job of word counting might not be easy or quick.
+One simple application is to count the occurrences of certain keywords, such as “green,” “health,” “education,” “equality,” etc. With a traditional approach, which does not involve the concept of distributed processing, the job of word counting might not be easy or quick.
 In addition, it would be very computationally expensive.

 ### Intention
-The purpose of this project is to develop a simple word count application that demonstrates the working principle of MapReduce, involving multiple Docker Containers as the clients, to meet the requirements of distributed processing, using Python SDK for Docker.
+The purpose of this project is to develop a simple wordCount application that demonstrates the working principle of MapReduce, involving multiple Docker Containers as the workers, to meet the requirements of distributed processing.

 ### Introduction
 MapReduce is a programming model designed for processing and generating big data set with a parallel and distributed algorithms across single or multiple clusters.
 It consists of two main phases, which are Map and Reduce.